Uganda enacts harsh anti-LGBTQ law including death penalty | Politics

 Uganda enacts harsh anti-LGBTQ law including death penalty

-Uganda's President Yoweri Museveni has signed one of the world's toughest anti-LGBTQ laws, including the death penalty for "aggravated homosexuality", in defiance of Western condemnations and potential sanctions from aid donors.
+Uganda's President Yoweri Museveni has signed one of the world's toughest anti-LGBTQ laws, including the death penalty for "aggravated homosexuality", drawing Western condemnations and risking sanctions from aid donors.
 Same-sex relations were already illegal in Uganda, as in more than 30 African countries, but the new law goes much further.

-Uganda's President Yoweri Museveni has signed one of the world's toughest anti-LGBTQ laws, including the death penalty for "aggravated homosexuality", in defiance of Western condemnations and potential sanctions from aid donors.
+Uganda's President Yoweri Museveni has signed one of the world's toughest anti-LGBTQ laws, including the death penalty for "aggravated homosexuality", drawing Western condemnations and risking sanctions from aid donors.

 Same-sex relations were already illegal in Uganda, as in more than 30 African countries, but the new law goes much further.
 It stipulates capital punishment for "serial offenders" against the law and transmission of a terminal illness like HIV/AIDS through gay sex.
 It also decrees a 20-year sentence for "promoting" homosexuality.